Serejo/project-omega/README.md

 <h1 align="center">Project Omega - Vue.js</h1>

 Este projeto foi feito com a intenção de estudo do Vue e Vuex.

+This project was made with the intention of studying Vue and Vuex.

 <p align="center">
   <a href="#-tecnologias">Tecnologias</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#-como-executar">Como executar</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;